helje5/dockSwiftOnARM/README.md

 ### Building the  toolchain on MacOS

-To start, create, the directory and fetch the code to do the build (it’s just a complicated bash script):
+To start, create the directory and fetch the code to do the build (it’s just a complicated bash script):

 ```
 git clone https://github.com/CSCIX65G/SwiftCrossCompilers.git